daviddmvnm/daviddmvnm/README.md

 ---

 ### ✅ **Recently finished**
-- **AutoConnect** 🤖📬:
+**AutoConnect** 🤖📬:
 - A fully-automated LinkedIn outreach tool that combines scraping, behavioral tagging, ML predictions, and a GUI dashboard.
 - Avaliable as a desktop app for Linux users, windows coming when I figure out cross compilining with Docker using Wine.
--It sends invites based on features like connection count, profile detail, and shared interests — then tracks who accepts to test real-world hypotheses.
+- It sends invites based on features like connection count, profile detail, and shared interests — then tracks who accepts to test real-world hypotheses.
 - Built with Selenium, scikit-learn, SQLite, and Tkinter.
 Packaged as a standalone desktop app (AppImage) for portability.
 [AutoConnect AppImage Release](https://github.com/daviddmvnm/Auto_Connect/releases/tag/v0.1.1)